Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-- Take your hips measurement, around the widest area, add 1″-2″ and divide the amount by 6.28 to calculate your circle’s radius (inner circle).
+- To make your circle skirt pattern, take your hips measurement, around the widest area, add 1″-2″ for allowance and divide the amount by 6.28 to calculate your circle’s radius (inner circle).

-- Measure the length of the skirt (from waist down to where you want the skirt to fall) and add 2″ seam allowance.
+- Measure the skirt length (from waist down to where you want the skirt to fall) and add 2″ seam allowance.

 - Now do the same for the length.
 This will be your outer circle.
 Measure your desired length from the inner circle, not from the corner.
 Don’t forget to add seam allowance all around your inner circle.

 - Cut your pattern around the inner circle than around the outer circle.
 This will be 1/4 of a pattern.

 - Fold your fabric in half, right sides together, then fold again in half so the fabric is in quarters now.